nf-core/viralrecon/docs/usage.md

 ### `--callers`

 Specify which variant calling algorithms you would like to use.
 Available options are `varscan2`, `ivar` and `bcftools` (Default: 'varscan2,ivar,bcftools').

+### `--min_mapped_reads`

+Minimum number of mapped reads below which samples are removed from further processing (Default: 1000).
+Some downstream steps in the pipeline will fail if this threshold is too low.

 ### `--ivar_trim_noprimer`